Introduction of Yi Mu Cao:Motherwort Herb or Herba Leonuri.

 (3).Leonurus cardiaca L.

-Leonurus cardiaca L.:flowering plant Botanical description: The Leonurus cardiaca L. is a plant of the Lamiaceae family (Labiatae, mint family) and Leonurus genus, it is commonly known as "Greyish-white Motherwort", and other names are "throw-wort, lion's ear, and lion's tail", has a squarish stem which is clad in short hairs and is often purplish, especially near the nodes.
-The opposite leaves have serrated margins and are palmately lobed with long petioles; basal leaves are wedge-shaped with three points while the upper leaves have five.
-They are slightly hairy at the upper part and grayish beneath.
 Flowers appear in leaf axils on the upper part of the plant and have three-lobed bracts.
 The calyx of each flower is bell-shaped and has five lobes.
 The corolla is irregular, 8~12 mm (0.3 to 0.5 inches) long, fused, long-tubed with two lips.
-The upper lip is convex and covered with white hair and the lower lip is three-lobed and downward-curving and spotted with red.
-The flowers are pink to lilac often with furry lower lips.
-There are 4 stamens, two short and two longer, and the fruit is a four-chambered schizocarp.
+The upper lip is convex and covered with white hair, and the lower lip is three-lobed and downward-curving and spotted with red.
+The flowers are pink to lilac, often with furry lower lips.
+There are 4 stamens, two short and two longer, and the fruit is a 4-loculed schizocarp.
 The plant grows to about 60~100 cm (24~39 inches) in height and blooms from July to August.

 From the perennial root-stock rise the square, stout stems, 2 to 3 feet (60.92~91.44 cm) high, upright and branched, principally below, the angles are prominent.
-The leaves are very closely set, the radical ones on slender, long petioles, ovate, lobed and toothed, those on the stem, 2 to 3 inches (5.08~7.62 cm) long, petioled, wedge-shaped; the lower is roundish, palmately five-lobed, the lobes trifid at the apex, the upper three-fid, coarsely serrate, reticulated veined, the veinlets are prominent beneath, with slender, curved hairs.
+The leaves are very closely set, the radical ones on slender, long petioles, ovate, lobed, and toothed, those on the stem, 2 to 3 inches (5.08~7.62 cm) long, petioled, cuneate (wedge-shaped); the lower is roundish, palmately five-lobed, the lobes trifid at the apex, the upper three-fid, coarsely serrate, reticulated veined, the veinlets are prominent beneath, with slender, curved hairs.
 The uppermost leaves and bracts are very narrow and entire, or only with a tooth on each side, and bear in their axils numerous whorls of pinkish, or nearly white, sessile flowers, six to fifteen in a whorl.
 The corollas, though whitish on the outside, are stained with paler or darker purple within.
-They have rather short tubes and nearly flat upper lips, very hairy at the upper part, with long, woolly hairs.
-The two front stamens are the longest and the anthers are sprinkled with hard, shining dots.
+They have rather short tubes and nearly flat upper lips, very piliferous at the upper part, with long, woolly hairs.
+The two front stamens are the longest, and the anthers are sprinkled with hard, shining dots.

 The plant blossoms in August.
 It has a rather pungent odor and a very bitter taste.
 It is a dull green, the leaves are paler below, pubescent, especially on the angles of the stem and the underside of the leaves, the hairs varying much in length and abundance.